douglasgscofield/bioinfo/rhoIntervals/README.md

 rhoIntervals : Infer recombination rates in arbitrary genomic intervals
 ============

-Infer recombination rates in arbitrary intervals, using weighted contributions within underlying intervals.
+Infer recombination rates (rho, &rho;) in arbitrary genomic intervals, using length-weighted contributions within underlying intervals.

 Three files are expected for input, all with tab-separated columns:

-* a BED file describing rho estimates in genomic intervals
+* a four-column BED file describing recombination rate estimates in genomic intervals (`--rhofile`)
-* a two-column reference,position file describing genomic positions between which rho should be inferred
+* a two-column reference,position file describing genomic positions between which values of &rho; should be inferred (`--posfile`)
-* an FAI file describing the sizes of reference sequences named within the position file
+* an FAI file describing the sizes of reference sequences named within the &rho; and position files (`--faifile`)

 Options
 -------

-    --rhofile FILE  File of rho intervals
-    --posfile FILE  File with (perhaps SNP) ref and position in cols 1 and 2 --faifile FILE  File containing Fasta index (.fai) for reference [default ] --help | -?    help
+    --rhofile FILE    File of rho intervals [default ] --faifile FILE    File containing Fasta index (.fai) for reference [default ] --posfile FILE    File with SNP ref and position described in cols 1 and 2 [default ]

+    --rho-column INT  Column of --rhofile containing the rho estimate, numbered from 1 [default 4]

+    --help | -?       help

 Example